In today’s interview I get to speak with cardiovascular research scientist, Dr James DiNicolantonio.

 I enjoyed this interview with James as he taught me about some critical things to consider when choosing which type of fat (or oil) I cook with and consume on a daily basis.

 Special thanks to James for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links

 Find summarised highlights of what we talk about during the interview.

 Use the clickable timestamp links to jump direct to those points in the audio file below: